 Magnesium: Magnesium is important for muscle and bone function and strength.
-Its evaluation may also be required in management of diabetes, kidney problems and gastrointestinal disorders.
+Its evaluation may also be required in the management of diabetes, kidney problems and gastrointestinal disorders.

 Is a simple test that tells us about our lungs, lymph nodes in the chest, fluid present around lungs and to some extent about heart and diaphragms.
-It also identifies problems related to spine and bones of the ribcage.
+It also identifies problems related to the spine and the bones of the ribcage.